 Jack Lewis joins as an apprentice and spends the next 50 years working in the company, building one of the finest fleets in the country.

 Better buses, now known as coaches, and better roads present opportunities for entrepreneurs.
 Rover Motors begins operating tours including "faraway" places like the Gold Coast and Snowy Mountains.

 With the demise of the railway in Cessnock, Rover Motors first service to Newcastle departs at 7.00am on October 3rd, 1967.
 Rab Lewis is greeted by the NBN Channel 3 News on arrival.

-The family car becomes available and brings out the demise of overcrowded bus travel.
+The family car becomes available and brings about the demise of overcrowded bus travel.